Networking Architecture and Key Supporting Technologies for Human Digital Twin in Personalized Healthcare: A Comprehensive Survey: A Comprehensive Exploration of HDT

 \subsection{Design Requirements and Challenges}

-Considering use cases of HDT in various PH applications, such as real-time healthcare monitoring, personalized diagnosis and personalized prescription, it is obvious that such application scenarios pose various requirements and challenges in designing HDT.
-Some of these are discussed below.
+It is worth noting that HDT is a complex system with many correlated components, presenting many similarities to conventional DTs.
+Especially when considering specific use cases of HDT in various PH applications, such as real-time healthcare monitoring, personalized diagnosis and personalized prescription, it is obvious that such application scenarios pose a number of stringent design requirements and challenges for HDT, as discussed below.